tilek/random/principles/general/communication/guide_for_emotional_communication.md

    - "I am sorry but I got angry.
 I think it's important for me to take a break.".<br>
    - "I am sorry but I am not feeling well right now.
 I think it's important for me to take a break.".<br>

+3. Give yourself enough time to calm down.<br>

-3. Write down events that happened and your emotions separately from the events.<br>
+3.1.
+Write down events that happened and your emotions separately from the events.<br>

-4. Give yourself enough time to calm down.<br>
+     Feel free to curse and be very emotional, irrational, and untruthful there.<br>

-4.1.
-Breathe deeply several times.
+3.2.
+Breathe deeply 5 or more times.<br>

-4.2.
+3.3.
 Figure out your need (e.g. respect for my time).
-4.3.
+3.4.
 Realize that you are angry not on the situation but on what you think about the situation.
      Example: I am not angry because the person was late but I am angry because I feel disrespected.

-4.4.
-Write out your speech.
+3.5.
+Consider doing something physical but useful to physical channel your anger.
+Consider cursing aloud while noone else hears.
      Example:
-     "It is very important for me to feel that people respect my time. "

-     To check if you are calm enough and can write down your thoughts and see if there are negative words popping out.<br>
-     If you think your brain might be tired, try to give yourself 8 hours of high-quality night sleep to reset.<br>

-5. As soon as possible after that, write out your response:<br>
+     - washing dishes
+     - exercises (e.g. jumping jacks might work better than most exercises)

+4. Write out your response speech.
    (1) What you like about the person and what you appreciate in their impact on you.<br>
    (2) Relevant events as you remember them.
 Clarify that it's based on your memory and your memory can be faulty.<br>
    (3) How the events made you feel.<br>
-   Review it and rewrite it.<br>
+   Example:
+   "It is very important for me to feel that people respect my time."

+41. Review it for extreme negative words or phrases popping out.
+For anything you may regret saying later.<br>

+4.5.
+If you think your brain might be tired, try to give yourself 8 hours of high-quality night sleep to reset.<br>

-6. If possible, agree on a clear time and format to communicate it.<br>
+5. If possible, agree on a clear time and format to communicate it.<br>

-7. Communicate the response based on the written text if possible in real time using the media that provides most information: <br>
+6. Communicate the response based on the written text if possible in real time using the media that provides most information: <br>
    real life > video call > phone call > voice messages > text messages.<br>

 <br>
 Failures:<br>
 - Meder 2021 (around March) - support<br>